We have published quite a few articles on growing mustard microgreens. The reason is we keep finding cool ones to grow.

 Mustard microgreens will not grow back when cut this low.

-The flavor of Red Lace Mustard microgreens is much milder than any of the other mustards we have grown.
+The flavor of Red Lace Mustard microgreens is much milder than any other mustards we have grown.
 However, many websites say they are spicy.

 The Home Microgreens Store sells all of these (and more) mustard microgreen seeds in various packet sizes.